wallstop/DxState/README.md

 - Utility helpers such as `AwaitWithProgress` now support cancellation tokens while driving progress updates via a lightweight, pooled driver.
 - Snapshot and restore stacks in automation by calling `StateStackSnapshot.Capture(stack)` and `snapshot.RestoreAsync(stack)`; pair with `StateMachine<T>.TransitionHistory` when you need deterministic replays.

+## Performance Tips

+- Internal transition queues and history buffers rent arrays from the Wallstop pools.
+Dispose stacks/machines (or rely on `StateStackManager`) once they are no longer needed so buffers return to the pool promptly.
+- Avoid holding references to arrays returned by diagnostics helpers—copy the data you need, then release the buffer to keep pooling effective.
+- Use the `DXSTATE_PROFILING` toggles to compare timings before/after enabling pooling or other optimizations.

 ## State Machine Authoring

 - Reach for `StateMachineBuilder<TState>` whenever you want to materialise transition graphs without manually building lists.
 The builder preserves unique transitions, honours the validation inside `StateMachine<T>`, and keeps the graph readable for tooling.